 Why You Need These Reports

 South Carolina courts use a modified comparative negligence rule when apportioning fault.
 This means that you may only recover compensation in your case if you are determined to be 50 percent or less at fault.
 If you are found to be more than 51 percent at fault, you cannot recover anything for your injuries.

 Because of this, the more information that can be gathered in your case, the better chance your attorney will have to show that you were not responsible for the accident and to obtain the best compensation in your case.

 If you have been involved in any kind of car accident in South Carolina that wasn’t your fault, you should contact a lawyer right away.
 You might be eligible for compensation for your accident-related injuries and losses.
 Obtaining and understanding your accident report is only the first step in getting the compensation you need to recover from your injuries.
 You need to file your insurance claim and be prepared to move to the next step if necessary.

 Contact the Columbia car accident lawyers of Goings Law Firm, LLC at (803) 350-9230 if you need assistance in getting your accident report or if you want to file a FOIA for the Highway Patrol reports.
-Our legal team will gather the information, fill out the forms, and get those documents on their way quickly so that your insurance claim can be filed without delay.
+Our attorneys and legal team will gather the information, fill out the forms, and get those documents on their way quickly so that your insurance claim can be filed without delay.